Spirit Plants

-Many of us have heard of animal totems.
-Plant totems are just as significant.
+Many of us have heard of spirit animals.
+Spirit plants are just as significant.
 All humans, animals and plants are alive-we are life!
 As we go about in our days, we are rhythmically sharing our energy with the environment around us.
-When we start to pay more attention to the nature that shares our moments, we may begin to recognize that a certain plant or plants keep showing up for us.
+When we are in the habit of paying attention to the messages that nature shares with us, we may begin to recognize that a certain plant or plants keep showing up for us.
+These are spirit plants-plants that provide us with lessons and reminders that help us along.

-One of my plant totems has been Origanum vulgare, culinary oregano, also known as wild marjoram.
-For a while, I had no clue what oregano even looked like, or that it had been growing along the small slopes surrounding my previous home off where my daughter was born in an isolated and wooded area.
-It took me a while to pinpoint that it was, in fact, oregano.
+One of my spirit plants has been Origanum vulgare, culinary oregano, also known as wild marjoram.
+For a while, I had no clue what oregano even looked like, or that it had been growing along the small slopes surrounding my previous home where my daughter was born.
+It took me a while to pinpoint that it was, in fact, oregano, enjoying itself surrounded by evergreens.
 I was not very familiar with it, and it would take years later for me to realize that I needed to commune with this plant on a deeper level.

 An antiseptic, specifically impactful at treating bacterial and fungal infections, oregano helps to support the human immune, digestive and communication systems.
 Oregano’s flowers are harvested in late summer, and medicinally can be used in diluted oils, essential oils, in poultices and salves, as well as popularly dried and tossed into meals.
 A dear loved one regularly ingests a gentle formula of oregano oil and when asked what it helps with, an eager, “everything!” is expressed.
 No wonder that the ancient Greeks “considered [oregano] a cure for all.”